Rule of Law Education supports national and state curriculum requirements in Primary education.

-This ancient manuscript aimed to protect human rights so long ago and became the genesis of a concept known as the rule of law.
-By sealing Magna Carta, King John agreed that he himself will also be subject to the law and fairly administer justice.
-Its legacy underpins important values and institutions in Australian society today such as the Constitution, Parliament, Judiciary and the Executive.
+This manuscript aimed to protect human rights so long ago and became the genesis of a concept known as the rule of law.
+By sealing Magna Carta, King John agreed that he himself will also be subject to the law and administer justice fairly.
+Its legacy underpins important values embedded in government and legal institutions that serve Australian society today, such as the people’s legislatures, the executive government, and judiciary.

 The rule of law is

 “where all people, including the government, are ruled by the law and obey it”

 This concept is not often well understood, but its principles and ideals form the foundations of the Australian Constitution and underpin every element of Australian law-making powers and its system of governance.
 These resources will help your students grasp this essential concept that forms the bones of Australian democracy.